 - Day 4 (Optional): Explore South of Ubud.
 Visit sights south of Ubud like the famous Mas wood carving shop, Kemenuh Butterfly Park, Tegenungan Waterfall, and the Bali Bird Park & Reptile Park.

 You can take a look at my full blog post about this Ultimate Ubud Itinerary for more detailed information and photos!

-Is Ubud Bali Safe?
+Is Ubud Safe?

 Yes, Ubud is very safe.
 It gets more than 4 million visitors a year, and it’s generally known as one of the safest areas in Bali.
 Just take normal precautions and you shouldn’t have any issues.

 Even around sunrise, people are already jogging the path at Campuhan Ridge Walk and other places in Ubud.
-Violent crime is pretty rare in Bali, and Indonesia in general.
+Violent crime is rare in Bali, and Indonesia in general.

-The main thing to watch out for is drive-by phone snatchings, which do happen in some parts of Bali from time to time, so just remember to put away your phone when you’re by a busy road with passing motorbikes.
+The main thing to watch out for is drive-by phone snatchings, which do happen in some parts of Bali from time to time, so just remember to put away your phone when you’re near a busy road with passing motorbikes.

 When To Visit Ubud Bali